-She hated spending her own money on a new stone, so she had the undertaker carve an add on.
-Right after "Rest in Peace" he chiseled, "Until we Meet Again."
+She hated spending her own money on a new stone, so she had the undertaker carve an add-on.
+Right after "Rest in Peace" he chiseled, "Until We Meet Again."

 And each of us will meet again.
-At the bema-seat, Jesus will judge what we did for Him?
+At the bema-seat, Jesus will judge what we did for

+Him?
 Did we serve Him with sincerity?
 Our motives will be measured.

 Verse 11, "Knowing, therefore, the terror of the Lord, we persuade men..."
-A Christian has no need to fear the Lord.
-We're His kids.
-We wear His righteousness.

-But we should fear for those who don't know Him.
+A Christian has peace with God through Jesus.
+We shouldn't be frightened of God.
+But we should definitely fear for those who don't know Him.

 The last place an unredeemed sinner wants to be is in the presence of a holy God.
-In light of unforgiven sin and guilt, His holiness is terrifying.
+In light of unforgiven sin and guilt His holiness is terrifying.
 You'll quiver in fear.